Why Study Polish?

 Polish writers, thinkers, and researchers, such as Maria Skłodowska-Curie (double Nobel Prize in Physics and Chemistry), Isaac Bashevis Singer (Nobel Prize in Literature), Czesław Miłosz (Nobel Prize in Literature), Lech Wałęsa (Nobel Peace Prize), Wisława Szymborska (Nobel Prize in Literature), Karol Wojtyła (Pope John Paul II), and Leonid Hurwicz (Nobel Prize in Economics) have contributed to and shaped modern European culture and consciousness.

-NEW: Interview with Dr Kasia Szymanska
+Interview with Dr Kasia Szymanska

 Milena Barnes is a student of Middle Eastern, European Language and Culture with Polish, who was awarded the Polish Ambassador's Prize for the best student of Polish language and culture at TCD in 2019/2020.
 The Prize was awarded this year for the first time ever and it will be awarded annually for the best student of Polish in TCD.